-Intense pulsed light (IPL) works by targeting pigment and has been used in dermatology for several years to help with the removal of skin lesions such as telangiectasia, hemangiomas, and acne rosacea.
-More recently, the application of IPL has expanded its role in the eye care industry due to the unexpected finding of dermatology patients’ meibomian gland dysfunction (MGD) improving with IPL treatments, which improved their overall dry eye disease (DED).1
+Intense pulsed light (IPL) therapy targets pigment and has been used in dermatology for over two decades to help remove skin lesions, such as telangiectasia, hemangiomas, and acne rosacea.
+More recently, the application of IPL has expanded within the ophthalmic space due to unexpected findings.
+It has been noted that dermatology patients who experience meibomian gland dysfunction (MGD)

 How does IPL work?

-IPL is a non-laser high-intensity light source that uses a flash lamp to produce a light output of wavelengths in the range of 400 to 1200 nm.
-It can deliver controlled pulses of intense red and infra-red light of only a few milliseconds duration which are applied to the eyelids and upper face.3
+IPL is a non-laser high-intensity light source that uses a flash lamp to produce a light output of wavelengths in the range of 400 to 1200nm.
+It can deliver controlled pulses of intense red and infrared light with a duration of a few milliseconds, and this is applied to the eyelids and upper face.3

-- When light passes through the filter and the desired wavelengths are produced, the incident light is selectively absorbed by the hemoglobin in telangiectatic blood vessels causing the blood to coagulate, involute, and close.
-This both destroys blood vessels that perpetuate inflammation and decreases the levels of pro-inflammatory mediators that contribute to MGD.
-Elimination of atypical blood vessels reduces a significant reservoir of inflammatory mediators, interrupts the vicious cycle of inflammation, and improves the symptoms of dry eye.3
+When light passes through the filter and the desired wavelengths are produced, the incident light is selectively absorbed by the hemoglobin in telangiectatic blood vessels, causing the blood to coagulate and the vessels to involute and close.
+This destroys blood vessels that perpetuate inflammation and decreases the pro-inflammatory mediators contributing to MGD.
+Eliminating atypical blood vessels reduces a significant reservoir of inflammatory mediators, interrupts the vicious cycle of inflammation, and improves dry eye symptoms.3

-The fundamental reason IPL is successful for dry eye is that it treats the upstream inflammatory root cause of DED as its multiple mechanisms of action collectively interrupt the vicious inflammatory cycle that instigates and perpetuates dry eye.
+The fundamental reason IPL successfully treats dry eye is that it addresses the upstream root causes of DED.
+Its multiple mechanisms of action collectively interrupt the vicious, inflammatory cycle that instigates and perpetuates dry eye.

 What is involved in the IPL treatment process?

 Patient selection is critical for safe, efficacious, and successful IPL treatments.
-It is indicated for those who have MGD, with evidence of facial and/or lid rosacea.
+It is indicated for those with MGD, with evidence of facial and/or lid rosacea

-- Skin tattoos that are within the vicinity of the areas of treatment
+- Skin tattoos within the vicinity of the areas of treatment.

-- A history of high sun exposure or artificial tanning treatment
+- A recent history of high sun exposure or artificial tanning treatment.

 Patients should be warned that they may smell burning during the process.
 This is because the downy facial hair is burning, not the skin itself.
-Avoid the moustache and beard areas during IPL treatments as the process may interfere with future facial hair growth.
+Avoid the mustache and beard areas during IPL treatments, as the process may interfere with future facial hair growth.

 - Reddening of the skin